 You can’t vibe code a prompt

 The incident.io team wrote about this recently.
 Their observation: letting an LLM optimise its own prompts leads to overfitting.
-The model memorises specific answers rather than learning generalisable patterns.
-When they let Claude fix a failing eval, it added overly specific rules that broke previously passing cases.
+The model memorises specific answers rather than learning the underlying rules.
+When they let Claude fix a failing eval, it added overly specific instructions that broke previously passing cases.

 The lesson applies here too.
-Evals are for detecting problems, not solving them.
-The LLM can generate test cases and judge responses, but the actual prompt engineering requires human intuition.
+Evals detect problems.
+They don’t solve them.
+The LLM can generate test cases and judge responses, but fixing the prompt is still your job.
 You need to understand why a behaviour matters, not just pattern-match on symptoms.

 Use LLMs to: